kira-abl/fleetops-dashboard/README.md

 - **Amazon ElastiCache Redis**: Fast shared state management across instances (current robot states, active mission data)
 - **Amazon RDS PostgreSQL**: Persistent storage for mission history and analytics (full mission records saved upon completion, cancelled missions, hourly statistics)
 - **IAM Roles** for EC2 instances to be able to access RDS and ElastiCache securely
-- The Node.js application communicates with Redis and PostgreSQL using dedicated client libraries (such as`ioredis` for Redis, `pg` for PostgreSQL)
+- The Node.js application communicates with Redis and PostgreSQL using dedicated client libraries (such as `ioredis` for Redis, `pg` for PostgreSQL) whyc would i ujse space before the backtick?

+### Infrastructure-as-Code Sample
+Basic CDK example available in `infrastructure/fleetops-deploy.ts` showing core AWS networking and load balancing setup.

+**Note:** This is a simplified example showing fundamental CDK concepts.
+A production deployment would include EC2 instances, Auto Scaling Groups, bastion hosts, and database components as outlined in the full architecture.

 ## Testing Strategy